EdGrass/SshTron-in-CPP/README.md

 # TronGame with cpp

 ## Project Overview
-TronGame is a multiplayer real-time game based on the classic game "Tron," allowing multiple players to participate through network connections.
-The game involves players controlling their "light trails" on a grid and colliding with other players' trails to eliminate them.
-Each player controls a light ball and needs to change the movement direction by inputting commands to avoid hitting other players' trails or boundaries.
+TronGame is a multiplayer real-time game based on the terminal, where players control the movement of the light ball through keyboard input.
+The game interface is displayed via text, and it doesn't rely on a graphical user interface.
+This allows the game to run in a **command-line** environment and enables real-time multiplayer interactions over the network.
+Inspired by the classic game "Tron," it allows multiple players to participate via network connections.
+In the game, players control their "light trails" on a grid, colliding with other players' trails to eliminate them.
+Each player controls a light ball and needs to change its movement direction by inputting commands to avoid hitting other players' trails or boundaries.
 The project includes both server and client parts.

 Here is a screenshot of my game running:
 ![](https://s2.loli.net/2025/01/17/UaFogqOIjxB5skS.jpg)